Randolph High School (New Jersey): Athletics

 The girls' cross country team won the Group IV state championship in 2009.

 The 2010 baseball team won the New Jersey Group IV state championship with an 8–4 win over Jackson Memorial High School.
 The team has won the Morris County Tournament three times, tied for the fourth-most in tournament history, winning in 1994, 2004, 2007 and 2013.

+Randolph High School sponsors both indoor and outdoor track and field programs for boys and girls.
+The girls’ program, in particular, has developed into one of the school’s strongest athletic teams.
+Over the past decade, the Rams have earned multiple Morris County and North Jersey Section 1 titles, and several athletes have gone on to compete at the state championships.

+In addition to team titles, Randolph athletes have set numerous school records in sprinting, distance, and field events.
+Standout performances include county-record times in the 4x400 meter relay and individual state qualifiers in events such as the 800 meters, high jump, and hurdles.

+The girls’ track and field team has also drawn recognition at the state level, completing a four-year streak of state championships in the mid-2020s.
+The program’s sustained success has established Randolph as one of the leading public-school track and field teams in New Jersey.

 Media

-Ram-Page is the school's monthly newspaper, and was the first high school newspaper in the state with a mobile application, available on Android devices.
+Rampage (randolphrampage.com) is the school's student-run electronic news site, which was launched in December 2022.

 Administration

 The school's principal is Jessica Caruso Baxter.
 Her core administration team includes two vice principals.